RaquelBassoSuzie/RaquelBassoSuzie/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Specializing in OOP e Pyton
-- 🌱 I’m currently learning Back End and Computer Science
+- 🌱 Also learning Back End and Computer Science
 - 😄 Pronouns: Ela/Dela
 - ⚡ Fun fact: I'm also a Spanish/English Teacher